 Cromwell is happiest when her images toe the line between conceptual and documentary work.
 She began working as a documentary photographer during a Fulbright fellowship in Panama in 2007, drawn to the country by its history of U.S. intervention, a growing consciousness of world trade, and a desire to chronicle the effects of globalization.
 “I think that there’s such high inequality in the world because we’re just consumers and everything, for example, that passes through the Panama Canal maybe is passing by communities that don’t have water,” she says.

 Getting her MFA in art photography at Syracuse taught Cromwell theoretical frameworks for approaching photography in new ways, and she began thinking more conceptually.
-“I think there can be poetry and journalism, there definitely is,” she says.
+“I think there can be poetry in journalism, there definitely is,” she says.
 “It’s just something that’s innate.”

 Cromwell hopes to tell stories about the effects of globalization by making global issues feel personal.
 She creates images that, in telling the close-up stories of individuals, also draw attention to larger economic and political systems at work.
 “How do you tell a story, like [how] somebody’s life is informed by globalization, and in what ways?” she asks.
 “How do we make it personal for other people to relate?”